How to remove duplicate files with PowerShell

 Did you find this article valuable?

-Support John Everett Case by becoming a sponsor.
+Support Unemployed Philosopher by becoming a sponsor.
 Any amount is appreciated!